Formation of Swaraj Party

-Although they had little time for campaigning, the swarajists did well in the elections.
+Although they had little time for campaigning, the Swarajists did well in the elections.
 They became the largest party in the central assembly and the dominant party in two provinces.
-For the next few years swarajist politicians obstructed official business in the assembly and the councils as well.
+For the next few years Swarajist politicians obstructed official business in the assembly and the councils as well.
 But there were positive gains too.
-In 1925 the swarajist leader Vithalbhai Patel was elected president of the central legislative assembly.
-C. R. Das, who had refused to form a ministry in Bengal, was elected mayor of Calcutta (now Kolkata
+In 1925, Swarajist leader Vithalbhai Patel was elected president of the central legislative assembly.
+C. R. Das, who had refused to form a ministry in Bengal, was elected as the mayor of Calcutta (now Kolkata).

-The tragic death of C. R. Das in 1925 removed a great patriot from the scene at a critical moment.
+The tragic death of C. R. Das in 1925 removed a great patriot from the scene at a critical moment that further weakened the party.
 The Swaraj Party, which had already begun to break up, disintegrated quickly.
-As usual, the people of discord were religion.
 Communal-minded Muslims isolated themselves, while the so-called social activist began to co-operate with the government with a desire to safeguard Hindu interests.
-By March end the swarajists day in the sun had ended.
-Block in their attempt to effect change; they walked out of the legislative assembly.
-It has become a history in and out of India.
+By 1927, the Swaraj Party had disbanded.